Jenisch/ExileCraft-v0.1-a/README.md

 pip install rich requests
 ```

+(If you're refreshing an existing checkout, rerun the command to ensure the themed interface dependencies are installed before launching the planner.)

 (If you plan to download the RePoE archive through the helper script, ensure outbound HTTPS access is available.)

 ## Usage